syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ![CategoryAxis interval support in MAUI Chart](Axis_Images/maui_chart_category_axis_interval.jpg)

-## Indexed category axis
+### Indexed category axis

-In Maui Charts, the [ArrangeByIndex]() property is used to determine how the items in a category axis are arranged.
-This property can take on one of two values: true or false.
+In Cartesian Charts, the [ArrangeByIndex]() property is used to determine how the items in a category axis are arranged.

-N> If [ArrangeByIndex]() is set to true, then the items in the category axis will be arranged according to their index values.
+If [ArrangeByIndex]() is set to true, then the items in the category axis will be arranged according to their index values.

-N> If [ArrangeByIndex]() is set to false, then the items in the category axis will be arranged according to their values.
+If [ArrangeByIndex]() is set to false, then the items in the category axis will be arranged according to their values.By default, [ArrangeByIndex]() is true.

+The following code illustrates how to define the property [ArrangeByIndex]() in chart.

 {% tabs %}